ComposableFi/composable/rfcs/0013-development-process-and-project-items.md

 Having boards wich bring several layers of subtasks into meeting based on `tags` and `labels` well compose with subitems creations guidlines outlined above.

 ** will it work**?

+It allows to fit subtasks into board and ghant chart as soon as these created.

 Only anectodate perosnal evidence.
 So more tooling appears in that area as time goes.